 I’ve been speaking in front of audiences since I was 11 years old.

-Church?
-I was the youngest lector.
+Grade school?
+I was the youngest lector at church.
 I learned how to pronounce difficult words in the Bible before I knew how to do anything algebraic.

 High school?
 I was on the debate team.
 I was good at 2nd affirmative rebuttal because I could talk faster than anyone else.
-I still like to argue and research obscure topics.
+I loved researching obscure and underreported topics.

 Fast forward.
 Now?
-I’m thrilled to be speaking in front of audiences again, crafting messages of empowerment through security.
+I’m thrilled to be speaking in front of audiences again, sharing messages of empowerment through security.

 For the last 20 years, I’ve been diving deep on web development, WordPress, and internet security.
 I’ve been told by clients, customers, and audience members that I take complex topics and make them easy to understand.
 I can also blather on about any number of topics.
 I like to research things.
 Sometimes obsessively so.
 It’s part of the reason I love security so much: there is always something to learn or a challenge to overcome.